Events

 June 27, 2025

 This session offered an introduction to critical digital editing in TEI.
 In particular, the session provided a hands-on introduction to how the TEI facilitates editorial markup for manuscript and print texts.
-Topics included encoding manuscript features–such as additions, deletions, and other revisions in one or more hands–and editorial interventions, such as editorial notes, gaps, and […]
+Topics included encoding manuscript features–such as additions, deletions, and other revisions in one or more hands–and editorial interventions, such as editorial notes, gaps, and supplied text; marking up interpretations and mechanisms for encoding analysis; and handling of figures, tables, and images.
+Before attending, we recommend installing Oxygen XML Editor; 30-day trial licenses.
+A limited number of computers in the UBC Digital Scholarship Lab have licensed Oxygen XML installed if you […]

 Encoding TEI-XML in Community: A Hands-on Working Session